Mindful walk

 Tell it where you are, or skip it.
 The setting only tunes which invitations fit the place.

-Press start and put the screen away.
-Each prompt holds for a while, then the next one arrives on its own.
+Press start and keep the screen somewhere safe and visible.
+Each written prompt holds for a while, then the next one arrives on its own.

 When something pulls your attention, stay with it.
 Tap next when you are ready to move on.